erik-usekase/fundedhere-etl/README.md

 ### Level‑2 Roadmap
 Level‑2a already reproduces the Waterfall tab (paid vs expected, plus transfer diagnostics).
 To finish parity work and enable automation:
 1. **Categorise residual remarks** — ensure every VA outflow remark maps to a waterfall bucket or tolerated “other” category.
-2. **Level‑2a parity tests** — add totals and spreadsheet comparisons similar to the Level‑1 harness.
+2. **Level‑2a parity tests** — add totals and reference CSV comparisons similar to the Level‑1 harness.
 3. **Level‑2b view** — build a mart view that compares UI values (`raw.repmt_sales`, `raw.repmt_sku`) against VA-derived totals and flags mismatches; capture expectations in `docs/FORMULA_MAPPING.md` before coding.
 4. **Automation hooks** — extend `scripts/run_test_suite.sh` with parity checks for Level‑2a/2b once the SQL is in place.